tlonist-sang/ticketing/README.md

 ## TypeScript with MongoDB
-- interfaces 1: to create a new entity
+- interface 1: to create a new entity
-- interfaces 2: to describe a saved document (might be different from interface 1)
+- interface 2: to describe a saved document (might be different from interface 1)
-- interfaces 3: to describe a model
+- interface 3: to describe a model

 ## Becoming independent from mongoose-update-if-current